Microsoft seems to be planning to revamp Windows with “a modern OS”

 So, if that does all refer to the next (or at least upcoming version) of Windows, here are the major things we can expect:

-- Software updates that are carried out automatically and invisibly in the background.
+- Software updates that are carried out automatically and invisibly in the background

-- Improved security via compartmentalization of states and apps, which will help protect against attacks.
+- Improved security via compartmentalization of states and apps, which will help protect against attacks

-- 5G support.
+- 5G support

-- Performance boost by leveraging AI cloud computing processing power.
+- Performance boost by leveraging AI cloud computing processing power

-- A “smart” OS that can tell what the user is doing and thus suggest relevant apps or actions.
+- A “smart” OS that can tell what the user is doing and thus suggest relevant apps or actions

-- User inputs that go beyond mouse and keyboard, including pens, voice, touch, and eye control via gazes.
+- User inputs that go beyond mouse and keyboard, including pens, voice, touch, and eye control via gazes

 Microsoft goes on to explain that “these enablers and delighters underpin our vision for a Modern OS, [and] they will provide the foundational elements for an evolution of the PC ecosystem and enable partners to deliver the more human-centric experiences of tomorrow.”